andrewkroh/gradle-protobuf-plugin/README.md

 * `outputCpp` - Output directory for generated CPP source files.
 The value is relative to the project build directory.
 * `outputJava` - Output directory for generated java source files.
 The value is relative to the project build directory.
 * `outputPython` - Output directory for generated python source files.
 The value is relative to the project build directory.
+* `outputToProjectDir` - Output generated files relative to project root directory instead of relative to build directory.

 Example
 -------